schadenfred/proscrypt-koans/README.md

 Now that you've finished the hard part the rest of these koans will feel pretty much exactly like a series of gauzy, kale-fueled conversations with Judy Blume.

-Now switch to the "chapter-2 branch."
+Switch to the "chapter-2 branch."